Program Details

 In E4:12, you will actively participate in ministry at your local church under the supervision of a spiritual coach, while attending class-based trainings each week.

-- Location: Training is offered locally at Orangeville Baptist Church in Plainwell, MI.
-We also offer this training virtually by video conference.
+- Location: Training is offered locally at Orangeville Baptist Church in Plainwell, MI, and virtually by video conference.

 - Time: Classes are offered on Monday and Thursday.
 Times vary based on program:

-- Workload: Expect to devote 10 to 15 hours per week in training.
+- Workload: You will devote 10-15 hours per week in learning.

 - Registration: Registration for the following school year is open from May to August.

-- Cost: We’ve kept the cost low.
-You’ll just need to pay for your books and make a $100 donation, which helps cover technology and supports future ministry efforts.
+- Cost: You will need to pay for your books and a $100 registration fee, to help cover tech costs and support future ministry efforts.
+That’s it!

 Our Commitment to You

-1. Intense equipping and in-depth theological training that will stretch and challenge you.
+1. Intense equipping and in-depth training that will stretch and challenge you.

 - Transformational: The emphasis is on knowledge that leads to doing.
-Not merely building “smarter” Christians, but on building increasingly Christlike disciples.
+The goal is not “smarter” Christians, but increasingly Christlike disciples.

-- Interwoven: The classes are interconnected and build upon each other.
+- Interwoven: Each learning pathway is interconnected.
 The first year is foundational and subsequent years build on with specific ministry emphasis.
-The topics don’t change much year-by-year but the application deepens.

 - Active: The classes are collaborative.
 It is our conviction that adults learn best through asking questions and solving problems and thus we limit the amount of direct lectures in our classes and instead utilize discussion that will provoke deeper reflection and critical thinking.
 This interactive discussion also requires students to develop key interpersonal and relational skills such as humility, tact, and patience.